Find out more about our 3 month internships for PhD Students

-If you have applied for one of our recently advertised PhD internships (Digital, Education and Christmas Lectures), please bear with us.
-We will contact you with an update over the coming months when we have a clearer idea of when we can resume our activities and whether we are in a position to offer the placements in the Autumn/winter.
+If you have applied for one of our advertised PhD internships (Digital, Education and Christmas Lectures), please bear with us.
+It is looking unlikely that we will be able to recruit to these positions in this calendar year but we will contact you with an update when we have a clearer idea of when we can resume our activities and whether we are in a position to offer the placements.

 For more information contact our Recruitment team at email@example.com